tungstenfabric/docs/release/releases/R21.12/index.rst

 Improved flow stickiness is a feature that helps to minimize flow remapping across equal cost multipath (ECMP) groups in a load-balanced system.
 Flow stickiness reduces such flow being remapped and retains the flow with the original path when the ECMP group's member change.
 When a flow is affected by a member change, vRouter reprograms flow table and rebalances the flow.

-For more information see: LINK MISSING
+For more information see: `Stickiness for Load-Balanced Flows`_

 Support for User-Defined Tags in Security Policy
 ----------------------------------------------------